 Located on the Islands’ west side, they are more than 100 miles away from the recently active volcano, Kilauea, and shielded by the mountains of Mauna Kea and Mauna Loa.
 Fortunately, this area on the western coast of the Big Island has not been affected by recent eruptions of Kilauea.

 Recently my friend, Scott Wilson, Senior Advisor with Edward Jones, asked me for some travel tips for an upcoming trip he and his wife, Jennifer, were taking to the Big Island.
 This was before the heightened activity of Kilauea, however, I’ve modified the recommendations below to include caveats for this evolving situation.
 They also had reservations at the reputable Fairmont, so my directions are from the general area that includes both the Fairmont and the Waikoloa.

 The Sheraton Keahou www.sheratonkona.com is located further south on the western coast and is a more affordably priced option.

-Because I often stay with family my housing is sometimes free, however, in keeping with the theme of simpler living, there are many inexpensive options for places to stay on Airbnb, VRBO and even numerous hostels.
+Because I sometimes stay with family or in the same complex, my housing is affordable, however, in keeping with the theme of simpler living, there are many inexpensive options for places to stay on Airbnb, VRBO and even numerous hostels.

 Places to visit and things to do: